riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-dsp/PROFILE_BLOCK.md

 2. Tests multiple parameter combinations
 3. Runs fusion_dsp with each configuration
 4. Reads timing data from CSV output
-5. Removes outliers (top 0.01% and bottom 1%)
+5. Removes outliers (Keeps values in range 99.9 - 99.99% to measure the worse case)
 6. Uses linear regression to model performance
-7. Saves models and formulas
+7. Plots and saves models and formulas

 ## Troubleshooting